cisocrgroup/Lexicon/README.md

 # Lexicon
-lexical ressources for the profiler
+lexical resources for the profiler

 # Structure
 all language resources reside in `lex/language-name`